sjentsch/lsjDocs/Other/Prologue.rst

 statistical perspective, the book discusses descriptive statistics and graphing first, followed by chapters on probability theory, sampling and estimation, and null hypothesis testing.
-After introducing the theory, the book covers the analysis of contingency tables, correlation, t-tests, regression, ANOVA and factor analysis.
+After introducing the theory, the book covers the analysis of contingency tables, correlation, *t*-tests, regression, ANOVA and factor analysis.
 Bayesian statistics are covered at the end of the book.

 Citation